-A process extracting the geometry of a weld seam on flat parts lying on a 2D surface from stereo vision imagery is shown in [23].
+A process of extracting the geometry of a weld seam on flat parts lying on a 2D surface from stereo vision imagery is shown in [23].
 Similarly, the discovery and localization workpieces to be joined by welding from 3D point cloud data is described by Rajaraman, et al. [28].
-This process from sensing to path planning is presented that is similar to that of this paper, however the examples demonstrated [] are restricted to localization of parts lying in the plane of the table.
+This paper will follow a similar process of part sensing to path planning.